psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Select Stages

 The stages of a study period can be select by its indexes or by their associated years.
-Single or contiguous interval of stages can be selected with the methods showed in the table below.
+PSRIO can select a single or contiguous interval of stages with the methods shown in the table below:

 | Method                                                                 | Syntax                                       |
 |:-----------------------------------------------------------------------|:---------------------------------------------|